-Merchant account opening is as easy with secure KYB and verification processes.
+Internet merchant account opening is as easy with secure KYB and verification processes.
 You will start accepting payments for your goods and services 72 hours after onboarding.
-You can open as many MIDs as you require, and offer your clients 25 alternative payment methods to go with.
+You can open as many MIDs (Merchant Identification Numbers) as you require, and offer your clients multiple alternative payment methods to go with.

 You can also get Genome’s merchant account if you use these platforms: Shopify, PrestaShop, OpenCart, OXID, WooCommerce, Magento, and Drupal.
 All you need is to install one free plugin for this integration.

-All the money you will get from purchases are easy to track, and the transactions are secure with build-in anti-fraud tools from Covery.
+All the money you will get from purchases is easy to track, and the transactions are secure with built-in anti-fraud tools from Covery.